For a quick guide to green barriers read this interview with Maria.

 Air pollution caused by transportation has captured attention for its harmful effects on health, especially for its effect on vulnerable age groups, such as children.

 The BREATHE project is environmental and social research, as well as technological innovation.
 Specifically, this project investigates the use of green barriers to mitigate air pollution.
-The aim is to improve the health and well-being of children who are exposed to low quality air in school playgrounds.
+Through the use of green barriers, we aim to improve the health and well-being of children who are currently exposed to low quality air in school playgrounds.

-The impact of the green barriers on air quality, health and psychological well-being will be assessed through different metrics.
-We will also examine the feasibility of carrying out the project in a developing country.
+After they have been installed, the impact of the green barriers on air quality, health and psychological well-being will be assessed.
+And we will also examine the feasibility of carrying out the project in a developing country.

-The outcomes and lessons learned will be communicated with the vision of reproducing the positives in the developed and developing world.
+Once we have collected data, outcomes and lessons learned will be communicated.
+Our hope is to reproduce the positives in both the developed and developing world.